Bill/hamstar/README.md

 `Hamstar.update_having` is a `module_function` that works just like [Hamster update_in()](https://github.com/hamstergem/hamster#transformations) but with three additional ways to select container elements:

-1. the associative selector denoted by an array containing a key and a value e.g. `[:name,'Chris']`
+1. the Kleene star operator denoted by `'*'`
-2. the Kleene star operator denoted by `'*'`
+2. the associative selector denoted by an array containing a key and a value e.g. `[:name,'Chris']` your values will be compared to this one using the case comparison operator `===` so you can use Strings or regexps or other things that define `===` (such as classes and Ranges)
 3. generalized `Proc`-based matching e.g. you can supply a lambda directly in the path specification

 ## Installation